mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 lover when play begins and the relationship may continue indefinitely.
 Your lover is also an Ally.
 31 You are selected for specialist Psionics Training.
 Throw Psi 9+.
 If you succeed, choose either to: Increase a Talent by 1 level; or, Gain a Power from any other Talent you are not capable of using.
-You may use this Power by rolling against your Psi but always at –3 until you are competent with that Power’s Talent.
+You may use this Power by rolling against your Psi but always at –3 until you are competent with that Power's Talent.
 32 You are given specialist training in firearms.
 Gain Gun Combat (any) 1 33 Life Event.
 Roll on the Life Events table (page 34 of the Traveller Core Rulebook ) 34 Your work hardens you to the effects of Psionic Trauma.
 If you have accrued any levels of Psionic Trauma, reduce it by 1.
 If you